Maltese

 Temperament:

-Maltese is an ancient breed of dogs.
-Their traces can be traced back four thousand years to the empire of the ancient Egyptian pharaohs.
-Often smiled at today as lapdogs, there is much more to these little bundles of energy than their cute exterior might initially suggest.
-Maltese are sincere and very dignified little dogs, yet uncomplicated and lovable to handle.
+The Maltese is a very old breed of dog.
+Its traces can be traced back four thousand years to the empire of the ancient Egyptian pharaohs.
+Often ridiculed today as a lap dog, there is much more to this little bundle of energy than its cute appearance initially suggests.
+The Maltese is a sincere and very dignified little dog that is uncomplicated and lovable to handle.

 Characteristics

-Maltese are very easily attached to the long silky and pure white coat to recognize.
-The dark-rimmed eyes and the black button nose give him his typical appearance.
-Cream or grayish color types are rare.
-Yellow tints occur, but are not desired by the breed standard.
-If the coat is not trimmed, it grows smooth to the ground.
+The Maltese is easily recognizable by its long, silky and pure white coat.
+The dark-rimmed eyes and the black button nose give it its typical appearance.
+Cream or greyish colors are rare.
+Shades of yellow do occur, but are not desired according to the breed standard.
+If the coat is not trimmed, it grows smoothly down to the ground.

-With 20 to 25 cm shoulder height, the Maltese belongs to the dwarf dog breeds.
+With a shoulder height of 20 to 25 cm, the Maltese belongs to the dwarf dog breeds.
 The breeding standard stipulates that the body length must exceed the height at the withers.
 The weight is 4 to 5 kg.

-Nevertheless, the Maltese is not a pure lap dog.
-He is active, loves exercise and many small walks.
-Due to his affable nature and the handy size he is a ideal companion for the elderly.
-Once a day, the Maltese would like to really exercise.
-Suitable for this Long walks with the opportunity for free running, dog play groups, or extended playtime at home.
+However, the Maltese is not just a lap dog.
+It is active, loves exercise and lots of short walks.
+Its sociable nature and manageable size make it an ideal companion for older people.
+Once a day, the Maltese really wants to let off steam.
+Long walks with the opportunity to run free, dog playgroups or extended playtime at home are ideal for this.

-Maltese dogs are considered to be distinctly smart, eager to learn and affectionate.
-Dog sports like Agility exercises, Dogdancing or Tracking is possible with him.
-The hunting instinct in the open field is moderate.
-Maltese loves to playfully pick out small tracks and to chase them.
-You can please him with hidden toys or treats.
+The Maltese is considered to be very intelligent, eager to learn and affectionate.
+Dog sports such as agility, dog dancing or tracking are possible with him.
+The hunting instinct in open terrain is moderately pronounced.
+He loves to playfully lay out small tracks and follow them.
+Hidden toys or treats can make him happy.

-Maltese are also suitable as apartment dogs for the city and for individuals.
-He has a centuries-old past as a social dog and builds very close bonds.
-He should not be left to their own devices for too long.
+The Maltese is also suitable as a city and single dog.
+It has a centuries-long history as a companion dog and forms very close bonds.
+It should not be left to its own devices for too long.
 Boredom and loneliness can make a Maltese aggressive.
 If you have little time for your dog, a second caregiver is a good solution.
-Dog sitters are suitable for this or you share your dog with a loving person of your choice.
+Dog sitters are suitable for this or you can share your dog with a loving person.

-Maltese have a very high life expectancy.
-The average age is 18 years, and in some cases they even reach an age of more than 20 years.
+The Maltese has a very high life expectancy.
+The average is 18 years, occasionally they even live to be over 20 years old.

 Coat care: